jagtapraj123/web-scraping/README.md

 Enter a directory where you’d like to store your code and run:
 > `scrapy startproject amazon_product_scraping`

+Where **amazon_product_scraping** is the scrapy project name.
 This will create a directory with the name of amazon_product_scraping in the same directory with the following contents:
 ```
 amazon_product_scraping/
     scrapy.cfg